Here's a cool video by DarkMatter2525 about the true underground plot by atheists:

 In an article on the Freedom From Religion Foundation’s work to stop prayer being broadcast over loudspeakers at a Tennessee high school’s football games, a parent responds in defense of the practice:

-But parent Jim Rogers, whose son Jason is manager of the football team at East Hamilton School, said he believes public Christian prayer falls under his free speech rights.
+But parent Jim Rogers, whose son Jason is manager of the football team at East Hamilton School, said he believes public Christian prayer falls under his free speech rights.“Founded on.”
+In deference to Inigo Montoya, “I don’t think that word means what you think it means.”

 “Our country was founded on the principle of religious suffrage and the freedom to express that religion.
 They incorporated God into our money, the oath of office, our legal system, the Pledge of Allegiance.
 You cannot find one aspect of our secular government that doesn’t make reference to our creator,” he said.